informatics-lab/molab-rhino-api/README.md

 There are two methods to adding themes, they can either be 1. media based themes or 2. programmed themes.

 #### 1. Media themes
-These are either photos or videos, add the desired files to `interface/public/data`
+These are either photos, videos or gifs, add the desired files to `interface/public/data`

 These files then need index in `interface/src/themes/data/theme-index.json` using the following format: